ParkvilleData/MetaGenePipe/paper.md

 The quality control (QC) sub-workflow contains the portion of the workflow which trims genomic samples for poor quality reads and any adapter sequence which may be present via the use of either Trimmomatic [@pmid24695404] or TrimGalore [@felix_krueger_2021_5127899].
 There is also the option of merging the reads by merging overlapping reads paired-end reads using FLASH [@Magoc2011-gb].
-Lengthening reads can help overcome potential low-coverage regions encountered during the assembly process.
+Lengthening reads (via merging with FLASH) can help overcome potential low-coverage regions encountered during the assembly process.
 Visualizations of the sequence quality are obtained using FastQC [@Andrews:2010tn] and the subsequent FastQC output is merged and analyzed as a whole using MultiQC [@10.1093/bioinformatics/btw354].

 ## Concatenate Samples